Manukumarkm/CentralADTools/README.md

 - **Flexibility**: Perform a variety of actions related to user management, group management, permissions, and more.
 - **Consistency**: Utilize a consistent and standardized interface for managing Active Directory objects.

+## Available Cmdlets and Functions

+- Get-ADUserInformation: Retrieve detailed information about AD user accounts.
+- New-ADUser: Create a new user account with customizable properties.
+- Add-ADUserToGroup: Add a user to a specified AD group.
+- Remove-ADUserFromGroup: Remove a user from a specified AD group.
+- Get-ADGroupMembers: Retrieve members of a specified AD group.
+- Grant-ADPermission: Grant permissions to an AD object.
+- Revoke-ADPermission: Revoke permissions from an AD object.
+- Enable-ADUserAccount: Enable a disabled user account.
+- Disable-ADUserAccount: Disable an active user account.

 ## License
 This project is licensed under the MIT License.